On Thurston's Euler class one conjecture: Introduction

-Up to scaling, Thurston's norm is the same as Gromov simplicial norm \cite{gabai1983foliations}.
-Thurston's norm on $H_2(M)$ naturally defines a dual norm on the vector space dual to $H_2(M)$.
-The dual vector space is $H^2(M)$, that is where $e(\mathcal{F})$ lives in.
-Therefore it makes sense to talk about the dual norm of Euler class, $x^*(e(\mathcal{F}))$.
-In fact, inequality (\ref{inequality}) can be written in the following compact form.
+The Euler class of the foliation, $e(\mathcal{F})$, is an element of $H^2(M)$.
+Therefore, it makes sense to talk about the dual Thurston norm of the Euler class, which we denote by $x^*(e(\mathcal{F}))$.
+In fact, Inequality (\ref{inequality}) can be written in the abbreviated form

 In other words, the Euler class has dual norm at most one.
+Moreover, the equality happens if $\mathcal{F}$ has any compact leaf of negative Euler characteristic.
+See Section \ref{section:index-sum}.
 This puts extreme bounds on the Euler class of a taut foliation.
-In particular, if $M$ is hyperbolic, the number of second cohomology classes that can arise as the Euler class of some taut foliation on $M$ is finite.
-Thurston conjectured that conversely the following happens \cite{thurston1986norm}.
-We call it `the Euler class one conjecture.' $M$ is called \textit{atoroidal} if there is no embedded, incompressible torus inside $M$.
+In particular, if $M$ is hyperbolic the number of cohomology classes that can arise as the Euler class of some taut foliation on $M$ is finite.
+Thurston conjectured that conversely the following happens \cite[Page 129, Conjecture 3]{thurston1986norm}.
+We call it \emph{the Euler class one conjecture}.
+A compact 3-manifold is \emph{atoroidal} if every embedded, incompressible torus is boundary parallel.